rmsrosa/nbbinder/docs/source/Overview.md

 - When the first group starts with `'B'`, the notebook appears at the end and is not numbered.
 It is for the non-numbered part of the **Back Matter**, such as  *Endnotes*, *Copyright permissions*, *Glossary*, *Bibliography*, *Index*, and so on.

 The Table of Contents and the navigators follow the lexicographical order, so `''` < `'dd'` < `'AX'` < `'BX'`, for instance.

+Two further types of indices are used when it is desired to insert a notebook in between other notebooks.
+In this case, there are two more groups read by the regular expression, one before the first dot and the second before the dash.
+For instance,

+- `'dd.dda-notebookname.ipynb'`, where `'a'` is one or more lower case characters.
+They indicate that this notebook should be renamed as `'dd.dd-notebookname.ipynb'`, and, if there is already a notebook with this index, then its section number, along with the section number of subsequent notebooks, should be increased by one.
+- `'dda.dd-notebookname.ipynb'`, where `'a'` is as above, and has a similar effect, but this time for the chapter number.
+- Similarly for `'AXa...'` and `'BXa...'`.

 For more information about the structure of a book, see [Parts of a Book Explained: Front Matter, Body, and Back Matter](https://blog.reedsy.com/front-matter-back-matter-book/).